metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 ## Cowboys @ Eagles

 Eagles running the ball effectively in zone all over these Cowboys.
 Only Micah Parsons has been the only player to hold himself well.

+Kellen Moore not calling a quarterback sneak on fourth and inches?